Austin Nursing Home Abuse Attorneys

 This is in addition to the personal information you’ll have to provide including the name, address, and contact information of yourself and the elderly.

 After you speak with the authorities, a caseworker from Adult Protective Services will be assigned to conduct an investigation within 24-72 hours, depending on the severity of the allegations.
-APS will do whatever is necessary to protect the health and safety of the elder person by providing assistance based on medical necessity, psychological evaluation, or relocation services.
+APS will do whatever is necessary to protect the health and safety of the elderly person by providing assistance based on medical necessity, psychological evaluation, or relocation services.

 It’s likely that you will be filing a claim or, potentially, a lawsuit against the neglectful party.
 If this is the case, you’ll need strong representation by your side.
 Contact the Austin nursing home abuse lawyers at Briggle & Polan, PLLC.
 We are a team of diligent trial attorneys, well-versed in elderly abuse and neglect claims and we can fight on your and your family member’s behalf for fair compensation.

 Your initial consultation is free.
-Call us today at (512) 400-3278 to get started!
+Call us today at (512) 400-3278 to get started with our Austin nursing home abuse attorney!

 Hear From Our Clients